muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 ### [Introducing an easier way to record custom metrics from Lambda](https://theburningmonk.com/2019/07/introducing-a-better-way-to-record-custom-metrics/)

-This article presents a new approach to recording custom metrics from AWS Lambda through asynchronous recording, aiming to overcome problems like added latency to invocations associated with synchronous methods.
+Yan presents a new approach to recording custom metrics from AWS Lambda through asynchronous recording, aiming to overcome problems like added latency to invocations associated with synchronous methods.
 Traditional synchronous publishing of metrics can cause delays and fragility at integration points, particularly if CloudWatch experiences an outage or increased response time.

 Although asynchronous recording also has drawbacks, like additional delay in seeing recent metric data, increased costs, and added complexity, Yan suggests using a Lambda function to process logs and turn them into metrics, which is more scalable for complex systems with numerous functions and custom metrics.